SUPRELORIN® (deslorelin) IMPLANTS

 Storage and Expiration – Implants should be stored at refrigeration temperatures (4°C).
 Expiration date is stamped on individual implant packages.
 If the implant expires prior to placement, contact Mary Agnew (email@example.com) for advice.

 Implant Insertion – The implant comes pre-loaded in an insertion device.
 The recommended site of implant placement was originally between the shoulder blades.
 That site is still appropriate if removal will not be needed, but because removal is desirable in most cases, the WCC has developed alternative locations for implant placement that facilitate later removal.
-The ideal site will vary by species, but examples of those that have been successful have been SQ ventral to the ear, inner area of the leg (front or rear), and the umbilical area.
+The ideal site will vary by species, but examples of those that have been successful have been SQ in the fleshy portion at the base of the ear, inner area of the leg (front or rear), and the umbilical area.
 Although the animal may be able to lick or scratch these areas, deep placement of the implant at the end of a tunnel created by the trocar can protect it.
+An area with adequate vascularization should be chosen in order to ensure a sufficient dose is absorbed.
+Fatty, bony and cartilaginous areas should be avoided in favor of sites with more muscle.
 An instructional video illustrating implant placement SQ in the inner aspect of the rear leg can be viewed on the AAZV and AZVT websites.

 The area should be clipped and cleaned using standard surgical prep techniques.
 A fold of skin should be lifted and held between the thumb and fingers, as the obturator (supplied with the implant) is inserted.
 To prevent implant breakage during insertion, create a tunnel with the trocar, then slowly withdraw the the obturator, leaving the implant in place in the tunnel.
 The implant should be held steady as the obturator is removed to ensure release of the implant so that it remains in place under the skin.